e6quisitory/wolf3d-reimpl-cpp/README.md

 <a name="lgoals"/>

 ## Later Goals
+- Linux pre-compiled binary
+- Write a more sophisticated CMake script that:
+    - In `Debug` config simply compiles into executable
+    - In `Release` config makes a proper, signed, pre-compiled binary package for the platform (Windows, macOS, Linux) using CPack
+        - Downloads a copy of SDL2, puts it inside the package, and links executable to that local copy (changed `RPATH`)
+        - Puts `assets` folder inside binary package as well
 - Darken distant walls (shadow/depth effect)
 - Textured ceiling & floor
 - Add joystick support